slab/quill/docs/configuration.md

 #### styles

-- Default: `null`
+- Default: `{}`

 - Object containing CSS rules to add to the Quill editor.
+Passing in `false` (not merely a falsy value) will prevent Quill from inserting any default styles.
+In this latter case it is assumed either the base stylesheet (`quill.base.css`) or a theme stylesheet is included manually.

 - **Example**